 PowerPoint has become a staple in corporate settings.
-Technology has given us the ability to visualize and share our ideas with colleagues, clients and partners.
-But experts still lament an epidemic that’s taking over most boardrooms: death by PowerPoint.
+Technology has given us the ability to visualize and share our ideas with colleagues, clients and partners, but experts still lament an epidemic that’s taking over most boardrooms: death by PowerPoint.

-Other people even say that it’s probably better to rid of PowerPoint presentations altogether.
 So many conflicting ideas open up the way to important PowerPoint design questions.
 Fortunately, we’re here to sort them out for you.

 How many slides should my presentation have?